 When designing a system, you generally have pipe runs of known length, and are trying to achieve a certain flow rate.
 For heat pumps, the flowrate is generally around 3litres/minute for every kW heat quantity

 Most domestic circulator pumps could deliver a pressure of around 5 or 6 metres head, though some may go up to 8.
 But at the maximum limit, the flow rate is minimal.
-Ideally the pump will operate best at mid-rage.
+Ideally the pump will operate best at mid-range.
 E.g., you may aim for around 3m head total pressure drop in your system.
 This pump will need to overcome ALL the pressure drops in every section of pipe and every bend, filter, heat-exchanger etc., and they soon add up!

 It should be noted that circulation pumps have become far more energy-efficient in recent years.
 This could simply mean that you save energy, however, it also can mean that you could choose smaller bore pipes at times.
 This can have some advantages in that smaller pipes contain less water.
 In certain circumstances this could save energy.
 E.g., for intermittently-used hot water pipes.

-So, if you have pipe length and pressure in mind, you can enter these into the simulator.
+So, if you have a total pipe length and diameter/type in mind, you can enter these into the simulator.
 Now you can change the pressure so that you achieve the flow rate required.

 The volume of liquid in the pipe is also given.
 This can be relevant to saving energy when long pipe runs are being considered (given that the cool down after stopping).

 Any pipe circuit involves bends and fittings.
 All these add to the pressure drop in the circuit and this should be allowed for.
 As a guide, for 15, 22 and 28mm copper elbows, you could add 0.4, 0.6 and 0.9 metre equivalent length of pipe respectively for each elbow in the circuit.

 Accuracy……. for mid-range, the accuracy is good.
 But for the extremities and unusual scenarios, the accuracy can be up to 5% out.
 You can verify your findings using any online pressure drop calculator.